Run the Spotlight Enterprise executable on each Spotlight Client

 Which versions of Spotlight can I upgrade from?

-To upgrade from Spotlight on SQL Server 10.5.0, first upgrade to 10.5.2 and then upgrade to Spotlight Enterprise.
+To upgrade from Spotlight on SQL Server 10.5.0, first upgrade to 10.5.2 and following to that upgrade to 12.4 and then upgrade to the latest version of Spotlight Enterprise.

 Spotlight Enterprise 13.2 and Internet Access